Application review process

 If not admitted

-Accelerated Bachelor of Science in Nursing (ABSN) program
+Bachelor of Science in Nursing (BSN) and Accelerated Bachelor of Science in Nursing (ABSN) programs

-If you were not admitted to the ABSN program:
+If you were not admitted to the BSN/ABSN program

-- The applicant did not meet minimum requirements.
+- Minimum requirements were not met.
 For example, an application was submitted despite not meeting stated prerequisite, grade, GPA, or application completion criteria.
 Or, if minimum requirements were met, it is possible that an applicant was denied based on a low ranking within the entire applicant pool.

-- The ABSN program is extremely rigorous academically, clinically and personally.
-Success in the program requires that a student excels in an 18-20 credits per quarter for 5 consecutive quarters curriculum.
-An applicant is considered an academic risk if they have repeated and/or withdrawn from several natural world courses in order to meet the minimum GPA requirement for the program.
-Or, there may not have been enough evidence that an applicant could adequately handle an 18-20 credit per quarter workload.
+- An applicant is considered an academic risk if they have repeated and/or withdrawn from several Natural Sciences courses in order to meet the minimum GPA requirement for the program.
+Or, there may not have been enough evidence that an applicant could adequately handle the rigorous workload.
 Though the applicant may have met the minimum requirement, a pattern of repeats, withdrawals, or inconsistent performance makes them less competitive within the context of the entire pool that applied at the same time.

-- The applicant may have expressed minimal or less relevant health care experience in relation to their stated goals and/or in relation to the pool of overall applicants.
+- The applicant may have expressed minimal or less relevant healthcare experience in relation to their stated goals or in relation to the pool of overall applicants.
 Specifically, an applicant must clearly articulate a match between their experiences and goals as related to nursing.
 Please learn more about the hands-on healthcare experience requirement.

 - The applicant did not clearly articulate how their background, experience, and goals have prepared them to succeed in the program and in the profession.
-For example, several applicants did not follow directions for how to format their resumes, and as a result, the admissions committee was unable to ascertain information about an applicant’s health experience, community service and involvement, leadership, and trainings and certifications.
+For example, if an applicant did not follow directions for how to format their resumes, the admissions committee was unable to ascertain information about an applicant’s health experience, community service and involvement, leadership, and training and certifications.
 It is the responsibility of the applicant to provide evidence in the application that they are a solid fit with the program and profession.

-- The applicant submitted inconsistent or inappropriate essay responses between the personal statements and proctored essay by not indicating a clear line of thinking with supported rationale, evidence of critical thinking and self-reflection, and/or problem solving.
-Some applicants failed to respond to the actual essay prompts.
-The components of the application are designed to glean whether an applicant possesses the “Essential Qualifications of Candidates for Undergraduate Admissions, Continuance, and Graduation.”
+- The applicant submitted inconsistent or inappropriate essay responses for the personal statements by not indicating a clear line of thinking with supported rationale, evidence of critical thinking and self-reflection, or problem solving.
+Some applicants fail to respond to the actual essay prompts.
+The components of the application are designed to glean whether an applicant possesses the “Essential Qualifications for BSN and ABSN Students.”

 This is not an exhaustive list, but does summarize and highlight the most common reasons for denial of admission.
 If you are considering applying to the program at a later date or if you seek more information about how your file was reviewed, we highly recommend that you attend and/or listen to an ABSN/BSN Information Session.

-Additionally, we go over each application requirement with the aim of transparently informing applicants exactly how and why the admissions committee weighs each applicant fairly within an extremely competitive pool.
-Visit our information session web page to find ways to improve upon your application should you decide to reapply next year.
-If you still have questions once you have reviewed all the information we have made available to you about your application, we invite further inquiries at email@example.com.
+Additionally, we go over each application requirement with the aim of transparently informing applicants exactly how and why the admissions committee weighs an application fairly within an extremely competitive pool.
+Visit our information session web page to find ways to improve upon your application should you decide to reapply.